Some vaginal odor is normal and to be expected. Most women have a musky or fleshy natural scent, but this varies from person to person.

 If you are concerned about vaginal odor, you will need to address the cause in order to get rid of it.
 Maintaining good hygiene is key to avoiding health problems and abnormal odors.

-Regular cleaning is important, but don’t go too far.
+Cleaning your vagina with warm water is sufficient.
 Don’t be fooled by advertising that claims you need expensive products to be clean.
 The vagina is intensely acidic, naturally killing bad bacteria.
-You only need warm water to wash it away.
 In fact, some soaps may make things worse, changing the environment in a way that leads to bacterial growth.

 Avoid perfumed soaps and deodorants.
 To wash the exterior folds of the vagina, use a gentle soap that won’t alter pH levels.